RohitDhatrak/JavascriptQuestions/README.md

   true, false

-  isNaN tries to coerces the value into a Number before checking if it's a NaN value.
+  isNaN tries to coerce the value into a Number before checking if it's a NaN value.
 This issue has been fixed in Number.isNaN().
 </p>
 </details>